 In the end, much of the benefit from planetary filters perceived by the observer is subjective.
 One observer may like the added contrast from using a colour filter, while another may dislike the unnatural hue that accompanies using the filter.
 A complete list of what colour to use with each planetary feature is too lengthy to include here, but there are numerous lists available online or in astronomy books that can provide guidance to the amateur astronomer.

-From my own experience the observer needs to do their own experimentation to determine what they like best.
+From my own experience, observers need to do their own experimentation to determine what they like best.
 If you ask around your local astronomy club, you are sure to find someone willing to lend you some colour filters to try.
 I have found it useful to have at least one of each basic type of colour filter handy (blue, green, red), plus a yellow for cutting achromatic fringing, a magenta for Mars, and a variable polarizer for very bright targets like the Moon or Venus.

 I have also had very good success with the Baader Planetarium Moon & Skyglow filter on all planets.
 I encourage you to try your telescope with any of the colour filters mentioned here, however it is important to note that all filters reduce the total amount of light getting to the eye.
-This means that a filter with a small %SLT is likely not going to provide a very good view through a small aperture telescope.
-A good rule of thumb is to use the following relation:

-Min Aperture (in mm) = 0.02(%SLT - 100)2
+This means that a filter with a small percentage SLT is likely not going to provide a very good view through a small aperture telescope.
+A good rule of thumb is to use the following relation: Mininmum Aperture (in mm) = $0.02^{}(\%$ SLT - 100)2.

-For example planetary filters will provide the best results with an 80mm refractor for %SLT values greater than 37%.
+For example, planetary filters will provide the best results with an 80-mm refractor for percent-SLT values greater than 37 percent.
 Since absorption type filters are not sensitive to the angle of light through them, typical colour filters can be used at any focal ratio.

-Finally, there are a few planetary filter outsiders that bare mentioning.
-They are a cross between colour filters and the specially engineered interference type filters that will be discussed in Part 3.
+Finally, there are a few planetary filter outsiders that bear mentioning.
+They are a cross between colour filters and the specially engineered interference-type filters that will be discussed in Part 3 of this series.
 Sold by companies like Televue, Baader Planetarium, and Orion, they can provide superior views of planets when compared to simple colour filters, but again the results are subjective.
 They are more expensive than simple colour filters, so make sure you ask around or test them out before you buy.

 Object Recommend You Try

-variable polarizer (glare),

-Moon yellow (daytime contrast)
+Moon variable polarizer (glare), yellow (daytime contrast)

-Venus ∨ariable polarizer
+Venus variable polarizer

-violets, magentas,

-Mars oranges, browns
+Mars violets, magentas, oranges, browns

-violets, magentas,

-Jupiter oranges, browns
+Jupiter violets, magentas, oranges, browns

 Saturn violets, yellows, browns

 all Baader Moon&Sky

 Table 2.
-Author's Filter Suggestions: I haven't had an opportunity to try every filter-object combo, but filter colours that have worked for me are listed above.
+My Filter Suggestions: I haven't had an opportunity to try every filter-object combo, but filter colours that have worked for me in the past are listed above.

-More detailed results from the author's observations and tests, as well as complete lists of colour filter applications are available by contacting him at: karmalimbo@yahoo.ca, or visit his website at: karmalimbo.com/aro.
+More detailed results from my observations and tests, as well as complete lists of colour filter applications are available by contacting me at: karmalimbo@yahoo.ca.